-The developers for this project are Royal Properties, based in Illinois, and Paul Vlahakis (above) of Vlahakis Redevelopment (a local company).
-The developers are looking to strike a deal with the City of East Lansing for what could be the largest public-private real estate deal in the history of East Lansing in terms of footprint, height, number of living units, and total cost.
+The developers for this proposal are Royal Properties, based in Illinois, and Paul Vlahakis (above) of Vlahakis Redevelopment.
+The developers have been looking to strike a deal with the City of East Lansing for redevelopment of the DDA-owned properties on Evergreen Avenue.

 Here’s a timeline of actions taken and upcoming: